agateau/blog/projects/pixelwheels/index.md

       alt: The touch controls, on Android
     - full: 0.17.0/touch-controls-2.png
       alt: Alternative touch controls
-    - full: 0.17.0/championship-finished.png
+    - full: 0.18.0/championship-finished.png
-      alt: Pickup won the championship!
+      alt: Police car won the championship!

 ## Get it

-The game is far from finished, but you can already play with it.
+The game is not yet finished, but you can already play it.

 ### Pixel Wheels for PC (Linux, macOS, Windows)